 Board Members of the South Sound Reading Foundation These are the professionals who generously donate their time and experience to help further our mission.

-Our board members are passionate about literacy!
+Our board members past and present are passionate about literacy!

 Thank you Anne Wilson for sharing why you joined South Sound Reading Foundation.